Updated in 2025-02

 relocation types supported by glibc ld.so.
 On x86-64, the linker will

-allow R_X86_64_64
+allow R_X86_64_64 and R_X86_64_PC64.
+However,

-most loaders don't support R_X86_64_PC64
+most loaders don't support R_X86_64_PC64.

-In the following assembler, defined_in_so
+In the following assembler, defined_in_so is a symbol

 defined in a shared object.
 The scenario of each text relocation is